Pelikan (organization)

 An old member of the group, Fırat Erez, defined the group's purpose during foundation process 'creating AKP's social media team' and said that the fake sharings made by the group at social media was disclosed.
 The sharings of Erez was interpreted as "reopening old wounds" on the press.
 Pelikan group shares messages to the public opinion that wanted to be conveyed by the group, with different social media accounts.
 This kind of accounts named as "troll accounts" by some people.
 Occasionally, some social media collaborations and advertisements are also made by the group.
 In addition to those, the group has been stated to have been funding some people like İnci Sözlük founder Serkan İnci.

-Other than Pelican File of @BosphorusGlobal from Pelican Mansion (Pelikan Yalısı) in Üsküdar, the group also is claimed to have produced social media projects such as @gununyalanlari and @TAM_Olsun, and is claimed to operate with 1 million 724 thousand Turkish lira supplied by Berat Albayrak.
 The account named as @BosphorusGlobal operated on Twitter; is the account of a civil society organisation named as 'Boğaziçi Küresel İlişkiler Merkezi' (Bosporus Global Relations Center, or simply Bosporus Global).
 President of Turkey Recep Tayyip Erdoğan visited the mansion for 1.5 hours in 2019 to get information about research on Bosphorus Global's social media accounts and their abroad activity.
 In October 2020, public benefit association status was given to Boğaziçi Küresel.
-The organization has been seen as backing the organisation named as Pelikan, on the mails between Berat Albayrak and Süheyb Öğüt which leaked to WikiLeaks.
+The organization has been seen as backing the organisation named as Pelikan, on the mails between Süheyb Öğüt which leaked to WikiLeaks.